Wednesday at a glance

 Kang Xu, Chief Technology Officer, SES AI Corp.

-Artificial Intelligence (AI) is rapidly reshaping almost every aspect of our life, just as what lithium-ion battery did about four decades ago.
+Abstract: Artificial Intelligence (AI) is rapidly reshaping almost every aspect of our life, just as what lithium-ion battery did about four decades ago.
 As a special application of AI, AI4Science represents a fundamental shift in how research is conducted, accelerating discovery across nearly every scientific domain, from materials design to system data analysis, from image processing to manufacturing control, and eventually the fully autonomous laboratories.

 Among those numerous materials discovery domains, battery perhaps represents the most challenging scenario, not only because battery is a complicated system that is subject to the influences of myriads of parameters in many dimensions, but also because all components in a battery are working at electrochemical extremities far beyond their thermodynamical limits.